patojar/WallDisplay/README.md

 1. Discovers Sonos zones on your LAN.
 2. (If `config.json` specifies a room) subscribes to real-time events for that zone.
 3. Displays the current track on stdout, and mirrors artwork/text on the matrix when `-display` is set.

+If playback transitions out of the *Playing* state, the display remains on for two minutes (configurable via `IdleTimeout` in code) and then clears automatically even if no further Sonos events arrive.

 Press `Ctrl+C` to exit cleanly.